 Sounding Modernities: Theatre and Music in Manila and the Asia Pacific, 1869-1946.
 Cham: Palgrave Macmillan, 2018.

 Co-written with Theresa Beyer.
-“Framing Europe” in Brandon Farnsworth and Christian Grüny (eds.), New Music and Institutional Critique.
+“Framing Europe” in New Music and Institutional Critique, edited by Brandon Farnsworth and Christian Grüny.
 Heidelberg, Metzler, 2023.

 “Disentangling Colonial Archives: The Combustible Affair of Ensuring/Insuring Theater Safety in Colonial Singapore.”
-In Entangled Performance Histories: New Approaches to Theater Historiography, edited by Erika Fischer-Lichte, Malgorzata Sugiera, Torsten Jost, Holger Hartung, and Omid Soltani.
+In Entangled Performance Histories: New Approaches to Theater Historiography, edited by Erika Fischer-Lichte, Malgorzata Sugiera, Torsten Jost, Holger Hartung & Omid Soltani.
 New York: Routledge, 2023.

 “Acoustic Epistemologies and Early Sound Recordings in the Nusantara Region.”
 In Made in Nusantara, edited by Adil Johan and Mayco A. Santaella.
 New York: Routledge, 2021.